-Portfolio valuation graph (June 2017)
+Portfolio valuation graph (March 2019)

-Mercia EIS Funds operates a fail fast policy, whereby we will not support failing companies.
+Mercia operates a fail fast policy, whereby we will not support failing companies.
 Where a company fails, we will write to investors confirming this as soon as possible so that they can claim their loss relief.

-You can read more about Mercia EIS Funds from our case study section of the website which is accessible here
+You can read more about Mercia EIS Funds from our case study section of the website which is accessible here.

 Past performance is not necessarily a guide to future performance.
 The value of an investment may go down as well as up, in which case an investor may not get back the amount invested.
 Investments in small unquoted companies carry an above-average level of risk.
 These investments are highly illiquid and as such, there may not be a readily available market to sell such an investment.